Waiting to Exhale: Critical response

 Upon release, the film received mixed reviews from critics.
 Film critic Susan Stark from The Detroit News stated, "For all the pleasure there is in seeing effective, great-looking black women grappling with major life issues on screen, Waiting to Exhale is an uneven piece."
 Reviewer Liam Lacey from The Daily Globe and Mail wrote of the film, "[It] never escapes the queasy aura of Melrose Place: just another story about naive people with small problems."
 However, film critic Roger Ebert positively reviewed the film, stating that it is "an escapist fantasy that women in the audience can enjoy by musing, 'I wish I had her problems'—and her car, house, wardrobe, figure and men, even wrong men."
 The film is notable for having an all-African-American cast.
 The Los Angeles Times called it a "social phenomenon".
 The film received a 56% approval rating at review aggregator website Rotten Tomatoes, based on 34 reviews, with an average rating of 5.7/10.
 The site's consensus states: "Waiting to Exhale looks at life's ups and downs from an underseen perspective -- albeit one that's poorly served by uneven acting and a sporadically interesting story."

+Legacy and impact

 In the book Is Marriage for White People? writer and Stanford Law School professor Ralph Richard Banks states that the film is a perfect example of the problems African-American women have in finding serious relationships.

+In its writeup on the film 30 years after its release in December 2025, NPR compared the film to the popular HBO TV show, Sex and the City, implying that the show took its premise of four successful women struggling with relationships with men from Waiting to Exhale.